worm128/yinmei-docs/en/yinmei-core.md

 ##### 2. Window version
 **Explanation: * *
 Window version does not support vllm.
-I installed CUDA12.6, and tested for compatibility with other versions of CUDA myself
+I installed CUDA12.9, It should be compatible with all 50 series and 40 series Nvidia graphics cards, including A100, A5000 and other graphics cards
 **Baidu Cloud Drive: * *
 [Download](https://pan.baidu.com/s/1z8W_iZFvstmL2AR9i_cx5Q?pwd=i4mp)&nbsp; &nbsp; &nbsp; Extraction code: i4mp
 **Quark: * *